core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 In this document it is assumed that the DoC client knows the DoC server and the DNS resource at the DoC server.
-Possible options could be manual configuration of a URI {{?RFC3986}} or CRI {{?I-D.ietf-core-href}}, or automatic configuration e.g., using a CoRE resource directory
+Possible options could be manual configuration of a URI {{?RFC3986}} or CRI {{?I-D.ietf-core-href}}, or automatic configuration, e.g., using a CoRE resource directory
 {{?I-D.ietf-core-resource-directory}}.
 Automatic configuration SHOULD only be done from a trusted source.